UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 The original XML dictionary format appears to support more use cases, but we have opted to focus on a few key use cases pertinent to Plains Cree.

+  - Plains Cree to English
+  - English to Plains Cree

 ## `<r>`: The root element